-Those just missing out on joining Ortiz were Roger Clemens and Barry Bonds, both of whom were in their 10th and final year of eligibility.
-Bonds finished with the second-most votes at 66 percent, while Clemens was third with 65.2 percent.
+Those just missing out on joining Ortiz were Roger Clemens (65.2%) and Barry Bonds (66%), both of whom were in their 10th and final year of eligibility.
+Rolen had the fourth-most votes, at 63.2%.

 Clearly helping Ortiz’s vote total was the last impression he left, which saw the designated hitter cap a 20-year career by turning in one of the best seasons of his career, hitting .315 with a 1.021 OPS and 38 homers.